semlak/consoleHangman/README.md

 - [Inquirer](https://www.npmjs.com/package/inquirer) for user Input
 - [keypress](https://www.npmjs.com/package/keypress) also for user Input
 - [chalk](https://www.npmjs.com/package/chalk) to add color to console UI
-- [figlet](https://www.npmjs.com/package/figlet) to make a application banner/splash
+- [figlet](https://www.npmjs.com/package/figlet) to make an application banner/splash
 - [boxen](https://www.npmjs.com/package/boxen) for some of the box rendering
 - [lines-js](https://www.npmjs.com/package/lines-js) for more  of the box rendering
 - [coffee-script](https://www.npmjs.com/package/coffee-script) I'm not a coffee-script person, but I created a boxes module that uses lines-js, and most of their examples used coffeescript.
 It was easier to adapt the code keeping it in coffeescript rather than convert to JavaScript.